Virbac India

 He'll get fat.

-Diet and exercise drive weight, not neutering.
-It can be managed by testing before neutering.
+Diet and exercise drive weight, not male dog neuter procedures.
+It can be managed by testing before dog neutering.

 BEHAVIOUR — KNOW THE DIFFERENCE